kalendar/assessments/srl/strategies/understanding/medium-summary.md

 Your survey results show that you **occasionally** use different types of strategies to learn and remember course content.
-Because students are expected to process a lot of information in college , it is important that you keep learning new ways to effectivley organize, synthesize, and recall course-related information.
+Because students are expected to process a lot of information in college, it is important that you keep learning new ways to effectivley organize, synthesize, and recall course-related information.

-To enhance your toolbox of learning strateiges, read the strategies below AND then click on **More Info** button to learn even more.
+To enhance your toolbox of learning strateiges, read the strategies below AND click on the **More Info** button to learn even more.

 1. Study course material over several short study sessions rather than one long session.
 2. Use practice quizzes or tests to check your understanding of course material.